Proto:Sonic the Hedgehog (Genesis)

 - When a Zone is completed, graphics for the next Zone start decompressing during the fade-out, before the Act transition completes.

-- If the player touches the sky with the help of Debug Mode, sometimes Sonic will die, or sometimes the camera will go all wonky for a second.
+- If the player touches the sky, sometimes Sonic will die, or sometimes the camera will go all wonky for a second.

 - Collision is noticeably glitchy, especially when rounding a small incline.